-\textbf{Causality for Domain Generalization} A strong connection between causality and generalization has been established in the literature \citep{peters2016causal}.
+\textbf{Causality for Domain Generalization} A strong connection between causality and generalization has been established in the literature \citep{peters2016causal}, primarily focusing on leveraging invariant mechanisms for generalization, often through causal discovery \citep{NEURIPS2022_74fc5575,zhang2025analytic}.
 Building upon this insight, current research has leveraged causality to introduce novel methods across various applications, including domain generalization \citep{mahajan2021domain,christiansen2021causal,wang2022out}, text classification \citep{veitch2021counterfactual}, and Out-of-Distribution Generalization \citep{ahuja2021invariance}.
 Among these applications, domain generalization is closely related to our problem setting.
 However, it involves scenarios where the input data in the target domain cannot be directly observed.
 The lack of access to the input data makes obtaining identifiability results challenging, and is left for future work.